aviator-co/av/docs/av-stack-reparent.1.md

 ## NAME

-av-stack-reparent - Reparent a branch to a new parent
+av-stack-reparent - Change the parent of the current branch

 ## SYNOPSIS